 - Tables created on the MySQL server with the ANSI_QUOTES SQL mode cannot be backed up using transportable tablespace (TTS). - MySQL Enterprise Backup does not include the .pem files from the server into the backup.
-The files are part of the server instance when SSL connections are enabled. - When using the backup-and-apply-log command without a connection to the MySQL server, mysqlbackup cannot know the correct binary log file name and binary log position for the backup; yet, at the end of the backup-and-apply-log operation, mysqlbackup still prints out some values for the binary log file name and position, which are random in nature and should be ignored by users. - When backing up an instance of MySQL 5.7, if a CREATE INDEX statement with ALGORITHM = INPLACE is issued when the backup process is going on, because the statement will not go into the redo log of the MySQL 5.7 server (see Sorted Index Builds for details), it cannot be recorded in the backup, and the index will not be recreated by mysqlbackup when the backup is restored. - When a file of an unrecognized file type exists under a subdirectory in the server's data directory, it will be backed up by mysqlbackup unless the --only-known-file-types option is used.
-However, if the name of the file does not have an extension, it will cause mysqlbackup to throw an error when it tries to restore the backup to a server. - Using the --src-entry option with the extract command on cloud backups will cause the command to fail.
+The files are part of the server instance when SSL connections are enabled. - When backing up an instance of MySQL 5.7, if a CREATE INDEX statement with ALGORITHM = INPLACE is issued when the backup process is going on, because the statement will not go into the redo log of the MySQL 5.7 server (see Sorted Index Builds for details), it cannot be recorded in the backup, and the index will not be recreated by mysqlbackup when the backup is restored. - When a file of an unrecognized file type exists under a subdirectory in the server's data directory, it will be backed up by mysqlbackup unless the --only-known-file-types option is used.
+However, if the name of the file does not have an extension, it will cause mysqlbackup to throw an error when it tries to restore the backup to a server. - Cloud operations by MySQL Enterprise Backup are not supported on macOS and Windows platforms, and also on Linux platforms when generic Linux builds are used for both the server and MySQL Enterprise Backup (i.e., when both the server and MySQL Enterprise Backup have been installed using generic Linux tarballs). - Using the --src-entry option with the extract command on cloud backups will cause the command to fail.
 Cloud backups can only be extracted in full. - Some limitations apply when mysqlbackup works with encrypted InnoDB tables.
-See the discussion here for details. - Due to some issues, cloud backup and restore using Amazon S3 is currently not supported by MySQL Enterprise Backup 4.0.
+See the discussion here for details. - Backup operations may fail if checksums for redo log pages are disabled (i.e., if -- innodb_log_checksums is OFF or FALSE or 0) on the server. - A compressed directory backup fails when a general tablespace bears the same basename as the database's system tablespace (usually ibdata1) and exists in the same directory with it (usually the server's data directory).
+A compressed single-file backup created under the same situation will be corrupted, and cannot be restored.
+To avoid the problem, the server administrator should not put into the same directory the system tablespace and a general tablespace of the same basename; if that is unavoidable, do not perform a compressed backup for the database. - When working with a replication set up whose source server also belongs to a separate Group Replication setup, over time, create backups consistently either from the source or the replica, but not from both.
+Otherwise, there will be conflicts between the id values generated by the source and the replica, causing backups to fail. - A backup fails if the name of any database is the same as the name of any undo tablespace.
+For backups to be successful, the database administrator should avoid giving any database and undo tablespace the same name (for example, using the default undo tablespace name undo_001 to name a database), or the database should be renamed before a backup. - A database that contains any tables and was deleted right before a backup started appears as an empty database when the backup is restored.
+The dropped database has to be deleted again manually from the restored server.